mixmaxhq/mongo-cursor-pagination/README.md

 If the `limit` parameter isn't passed, then this library will default to returning 50 results.
 This can be overridden by setting `mongoPaging.config.DEFAULT_LIMIT = <new default limit>;`.
 Regardless of the `limit` passed in, a maximum of 300 documents will be returned.
 This can be overridden by setting `mongoPaging.config.MAX_LIMIT = <new max limit>;`.

+### Alphabetical sorting

+The collation to use for alphabetical sorting, both with `find` and `aggregate`, can be selected by setting `mongoPaging.config.COLLATION`.
+If this parameter is not set, no collation will be provided for the aggregation/cursor, which means that MongoDB will use whatever collation was set for the collection.

 ### Indexes for sorting

 `mongo-cursor-pagination` uses `_id` as a secondary sorting field when providing a `paginatedField` property.
 It is recommended that you have an index for optimal performance.
 Example: